adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.users.remove()` method
 This is a method that can be used in order to remove one or more users from the `users` section of an instance of `ConfigGen`.

-- PARAMETERS: `username`
+- ARGUMENTS: `username`

   - PARAMETER `username`: it is a string that contains the username of the user to remove, or it can also be an array of strings (in which every element is a username to remove)

 > NOTE: parameter `username` can be an array of strings only since version `1.5` of `ConfigGen.js` library.